OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 ### 8.4 Documentation for how to detect secrets

-Create documentation and update it regularly to inform the developer community on procedures and systems available at your company and what types of secrets management you expect, how to test for secrets, and what to do in event of detected secrets.
+Create documentation and update it regularly to inform the developer community on procedures and systems available at your organization and what types of secrets management you expect, how to test for secrets, and what to do in event of detected secrets.

 Documentation should: